 - Salix matsudana

 Salix alba's common name is "white willow," but it's the more colorful cultivars that are of the most interest.
 Coral bark willow (Salix alba subsp. vitellina Britzensis) is one of the best.
 Its new stems have an orange-red color in late winter.
 They can be even more colorful than those of red-twig dogwood (Cornus alba).
 Technically, this is a tree that would become up to 80 feet tall and 50 feet wide over time, but gardeners usually prune it back heavily every year to keep it shrub-like.
 Such pruning produces lots of the colorful new stems that give the plant its value.
-Prune the plant down to within 1 foot of the ground in late winter, then await the emergence of that colorful display so needed for winter interest in the Northern yard.
+Prune the plant down to within 1 foot of the ground in late winter and then await the emergence of that colorful display so needed for winter interest in the Northern yard.

 Salix gracilistyla is commonly called the "rosegold pussy willow" because the catkins on the male, which start out like regular pussy willows, later turn to pinkish, then orange, and, finally, yellowish.
 Of even greater interest to those who enjoy using pussy willows in floral arrangements is the Melanostachys cultivar, which has catkins so dark that the bush is sometimes called the "black pussy willow."
 Both rosegold and Melanostachys are shrubs that become about 10 feet x 10 feet at maturity.